 What are the roles and responsibilities of state and federal governments, law enforcement, business and the community?

-The course includes examining communications as a key battlefield, referencing the latest research on Jihadist propaganda, as well as strategic communications as an offensive and defensive tool for governments.
+The course includes examining social media as a critical enabler, referencing the latest research on violent extremism, as well as strategic communications as an offensive and defensive tool for governments.
 The presenters draw heavily on international and national case studies to identify what has worked and what hasn’t.

 Who should attend?